TathergangBrathering/Alphabetazation/draft/Too much code will kill you.md

 I feel like no one ever told the truth to me
 Software development and what a struggle it would be Reading someone elses lines
-With no clue in my mind
+He had no clue in his mind
-What's going on
+Of what's going on

   Too much code will kill you
   If you can't make sense at all
-  Torn between rewriting and scrapping it formal You're headed for disaster
+  Torn between rewriting and scrapping it at all You're headed for disaster
   'Cause you never read the lines
   Too much code will kill you - everytime